The definitive guide to better transcription.

 How to transcribe semi automatically using dictation software

-- Load the audio/video into Transcribe and slow it down if the speaker(s) is (are) too fast.
+- Load the audio/video into self-transcribe and slow it down if the speaker(s) is (are) too fast.

 - Connect your headphones to your computer and turn on Transcribe’s dictation feature by clicking on the green “Dictate” button.